balassy/wireless-thermometer/README.md

 ##### Invalid auth token

 This error is written to the log if the Blynk service rejects your auth token.
-It an happen if you made a typo, or (and this is interesting) also if you copy-pasted it from the e-mail.
+It can happen if you made a typo, or (and this is interesting) also if you copy-pasted the token from the e-mail.
 I recommend deleting and manually typing back the first and the last few characters, including the opening and closing quotation marks.
 (I know it sounds crazy, but worked for me and others also.)

 ## Event notifications